-Role of Fluorescence in situ Hybridization in Sequencing the Tomato GenomeStack S.M. · Royer S.M. · Shearer L.A. · Chang S.B.d · Giovannoni J.J.c · Westfall D.H. · White R.A.c · Anderson L.K.a, b
+Role of Fluorescence in situ Hybridization in Sequencing the Tomato GenomeStack S.M.a, b · Royer S.M.a · Shearer L.A.a · Chang S.B.d · Giovannoni J.J.c · Westfall D.H.a · White R.A.c · Anderson L.K.a, b

 aDepartment of Biology and bProgram in Molecular Plant Biology, Colorado State University, Fort Collins, Colo.; cUSDA-ARS Robert Holley Center and Boyce Thompson Institute for Plant Research, Cornell University, Ithaca, N.Y., USA; dDepartment of Agronomy, National Taiwan University, Taipei, Taiwan